josesuarez-accenture/openathon-angular/boring-theory-2/README.md

 Can you even see any mention to code?
 It's deep inside **Main Principles.**

 Well, because the objective of this Openathon is Angular, I’ll focus on those Main Principles.
-I recommend to each out Architects (real ones) if you want to know more.
+I recommend to reach out Architects (real ones) if you want to know more.

 ## Main Principles